obsidianmd/obsidian-help/en/Obsidian Sync/Troubleshoot Obsidian Sync.md

 cssClasses: soft-embed
 ---

-This page lists common issues that you might encounter, and how to address them.
+This page lists common issues that you might encounter with [[Introduction to Obsidian Sync|Obsidian Sync]], and how to address them.

 ![[Sync your notes across devices#^sync-files-on-demand]]